-A cruise to Kuril Islands is one of the world’s great journeys, an expedition that beckons nature lovers, history buffs, and the intrepid explorer within.
+A cruise to the Kuril Islands is one of the world’s great journeys, an expedition that beckons nature lovers, history buffs, and the intrepid explorer within.
 Marvel at spectacular natural landscapes, pristine tundra, and massive volcanoes, and spot a multitude of rare bird species without forgetting to enjoy some of the delicious fresh local caviar and vodka.
-READ MORE
+Whatever your speed, the smorgasbord of volcanoes, wildlife and culture will enthral you READ MORE

 This incredible north pole cruise starts in Murmansk, Russia.
 There you embark the nuclear-powered icebreaker 50 Years of Victory for a roundtrip voyage to the geographic North Pole.
 Anticipation heightens as the mighty ship takes us smashing through the frozen Arctic Ocean toward our goal.
 You literally circumambulate the globe during our International Round Dance and you are treated to a special barbecue meal on the ice.
 You may even have the chance to take a plunge into the icy water.
 No other point on Earth is exactly like the North Pole and there is no celebration anywhere quite like this.

 This extraordinary Franz Josef Land cruise is as unique and authentic as the place itself.
+Franz Josef Land, part of the Russian Arctic National Park, is a nature sanctuary.
 Starting in Longyearbyen in the Norwegian territory of Svalbard, the Sea Spirit cruise ship crosses the icy, wildlife-rich Barents Sea to the Russian High Arctic.
 This remote wilderness is home to a variety of wildlife, including polar bears.
-In the surrounding icy waters it is possible to spot seals, walruses, and the elusive bowhead whale.
+In the surrounding icy waters, it is possible to spot seals, walruses, and the elusive bowhead whale.
 The archipelago also hosts an abundance of nesting Arctic seabirds such as the rare ivory gull.

 Travel to Wrangel Island, an area 140km off the northeast coast of Siberia that is separated from northern Alaska by the Chukchi Sea.
 For 10 frozen months of the year, this lonely wilderness is completely cut off from the outside world.